hairyf/overlastic/docs/react/index.md

 // Convert to a callback method const callback = defineOverlay(OverlayComponent)
-// Call the component and get the value of the resolve callback const value = await callback({ title: 'callbackOverlay' })
+// Call the component and get the value of the confirm callback const value = await callback({ title: 'callbackOverlay' })
 // value === "callbackOverlay:confirmed"
 ```